-NOTE 5: The applicable frequencies for this limit are those that are enclosed in the RBs containing the DC frequency if NRB is odd, or in the two RBs immediately adjacent to the DC frequency if NRB is even but excluding any allocated RB.
+NOTE 5: The applicable frequencies for this limit depend on the parameter txDirectCurrentLocation in UplinkTxDirectCurrent IE, and are those that are enclosed in the RBs containing the DC frequency but excluding any allocated RB.

-NOTE 6: LCRB is the Transmission Bandwidth (see Figure 5.3.3-1).
+NOTE 6: LCRB is the Transmission Bandwidth (see Section 5.3).

-NOTE 7: NRB is the Transmission Bandwidth Configuration (see Figure 5.3.3-1).
+NOTE 7: NRB is the Transmission Bandwidth Configuration (see Section 5.3).

 NOTE 8: EVM s the limit for the modulation format used in the allocated RBs.